Ben Goldsmith: Personal life

 On 20 September 2003, at St Mary's Church in Bury St Edmunds, Goldsmith married heiress Kate Emma Rothschild (b.
 1982), the daughter of the late Amschel Rothschild and his wife, Anita Patience Guinness, of the Guinness Brewery family.

 The couple were married for nine years and had three children: Iris Annabel (2004–2019), Frank James Amschel (b.
 2005) and Isaac Benjamin Victor (b.
 2008).
 On 2 June 2012, it was reported that Rothschild, a music producer, had been having an extramarital affair with rapper Jay Electronica for a year.
 In the same month, he was arrested for domestic violence against his wife before being released without charge.
 Goldsmith later announced that he was filing for divorce, citing his wife's adultery.
 They divorced in April 2013.

 Goldsmith married Jemima Jones in 2014.
 She runs the catering company Tart London and the restaurant Wild by Tart.
-The couple have four children: Eliza Margot (b.
+The couple has five children: Eliza Margot (b.
 2016), Arlo Edward Zac (b.
 2017), Vita Iris (b.
-2020), and Vincent Oliver Robin (b.
-2022).
+2020), Vincent Oliver Robin (b.
+2022), and Paloma Quentin (b.
+2024).

 Since 2009, Goldsmith and his family have owned a former dairy farm, Cannwood, in North Brewham, Somerset, which is managed to support nature-friendly farming and rewilding.
 On 8 July 2019, Goldsmith's 15-year-old daughter, Iris, died in a quad bike accident at the farm.
 Part of the land at Cannwood is now a memorial stone circle for Iris.

+On December 29, 2000, Goldsmith and his family were passengers on British Airways Flight 2069, which was the subject of a failed hijack attempt.